Go to this page to find a PDF file of chapter 1. Download it for FREE to get a start reading Forsaken.

 The creatures were closingclosed in.

 “Fire the warning shots,” McKinley ordered, “Maximum concussion.
 Then put your sonic rifles on maximum stun.”

 The shots exploded from their weapons with a thunderous blast into the air.
 That seemed to slow the animals’ advance, but they kept coming.

 More warning shots were fired.
 Now the animals had them surrounded.
 The howls and screams subsided but were replaced by a grunting and snorts.
-They started circling the small
+They started circling the small group of explorers.

 “Well, I guess we know they have some intelligence and some communication skills,” Liza said.

 “Look, that one seems to be the leader,” said Brown, pointing to one of the larger and more aggressive animals.